Safeguarding

 What is Safeguarding ?

-The phrases ‘child protection’ and ‘safeguarding’ are often used interchangeably, but the words have distinct meanings.
-The key statutory guidance ‘Keeping Children Safe in Education’ explains what safeguarding is:
+The phrases ‘child protection’ and ‘safeguarding’ are often used interchangeably — but they have distinct meanings.
+According to KCSIE 2025:

-- Safe care at home, in school and in the community
+- promoting safe care at home, in school and in the community, including online safety,

 Safeguarding at Ray Lodge Primary is placed at the heart of all it does.
 We have a clear safeguarding ethos, a policy that sets out clear expectations and processes, and high-quality training that ensures all staff know what to do and they do it consistently across the school.